Meet the team!

 Jasmine moves through her life filled with enthusiasm and passion!
 After completing a BSC in Biology at Dalhousie, Jasmine’s curiosity about the human body led her to Equator and she competed her Yoga Teacher Training in 2019 and has become engrained within the Halifax yoga community.

-Jasmine loves to walk her senior doggie around the North End with a coffee in hand.
+Jasmine loves to walk her pup around the North End with a coffee in hand.
 In her free time, Jasmine is a bit of a hobby collector!
 Currently biking, extravagant cooking and reading take up most of her time.
 Honourable mentions go to hiking, polar dips, and hosting dinner parties!